 What are the main jet ski rules and regulations?

-Just like driving on the road, there is a code of conduct when driving on water.
-For the sea, these
+Just as there is a code of conduct for driving on the road, there is also a code of conduct for driving on water.
+For the sea, these rules are outlined in the International Regulations for the Prevention of Collisions at Sea (COLREGS).

 The most important jet ski rules to remember are:

-• always give way to your right (starboard)
+• Always give way to your right (starboard)

-• always abide by local speed limits
+• Always abide by local speed limits

-• you must give way to every other kind of vessel, including windsurfers, canoes, and pedalos, besides larger fishing vessels or ships
+• You must give way to every other kind of vessel, including windsurfers, canoes, and pedalos, besides larger fishing vessels or ships

-• when inside a channel, keep the green buoys on your right going in and left coming out
+• When inside a channel, keep the green buoys on your right going in and left coming out

-The new law means that individuals charged with using their jet ski or watercraft dangerously could receive an unlimited fine or up to two years in prison
+Yes, the Maritime and Coastguard Agency have the power to prosecute individuals who cause accidents by reckless misuse of watercraft.
+Individuals charged with using their jet ski or watercraft dangerously could receive an unlimited fine or up to two years in prison in the worst-case scenario.

 Do I need a jet ski licence?